-Ball State University is pleased to be an alliance member of IN LSAMP and we are committed to the goal to double the number of STEM-related bachelor’s degrees over the next five years earned by historically underrepresented students.
+Ball State University is pleased to be an alliance member of IN LSAMP.
+Since the award inception in 2016, we have been committed to the goal of doubling the number of STEM Bachelor’s degrees over the next five years earned by historically underrepresented students.

-To achieve the increase in the number of graduating minority STEM students, retention issues will be addressed by encouraging student participation in math placement and online review support, summer bridge programs, freshman learning communities, peer mentoring, faculty-mentored research, and conference presentations.
+To achieve the increase in the number of graduating minority STEM students, retention issues are addressed by encouraging student participation in math placement and online review support, summer bridge programs, freshman learning communities, peer mentoring, faculty mentored research, and conference presentations.

 Together, we will strengthen and diversify our STEM workforce!